 Online Child Abuse Mandated Reporter Training

 Mandated reporter training is funded by the Office of Child Abuse Prevention.
 The training defines the various requirements of the California Child Abuse and Neglect Reporting Act and also offers specialized training for various occupational groups, including school personnel.
 The training is free and can be taken at your own pace.
 At the end of the training, you will receive a certificate of completion issued by the California Department of Social Services (CDSS) that you may share with your employer, if required to do so.

 California Penal Code Section 11165.7

-Definition of "mandated reporter" and which personnel are designated mandated reporters is included in this Section.
+The definition of mandated reporter and which personnel are designated mandated reporters is included in this Section.

 Emergency Response Hotline Numbers for County Child Protective Services

-Telephone numbers for each county's emergency response for child abuse reporting.
+Telephone numbers for each county's emergency response for child abuse reporting are available here.

 Reporting Tip Sheet